JeffreyBull76/CI_project4/README.md

 ![Nav Bar](readme/assets/images/site_Nav.png)

 In the logged out version only the top grey bar is visible.
 This design choice was taken to differentiate the two states more clearly.
 I also felt the second bar (in orange) created a nice visual gap between the sites content and our header.
 As the site mostly just consists of image cards and little to no text.
 I felt that visual line at the top was important.
-The orange bar helped frame that visually.
+The orange bar helped frame the main content visually.

 In terms of structure the site will be designed with one aim in mind.
-To provide an interactive online gallery for users to share their artwork (and its generation method) with other users and allow for comments and feedback on the posted information.
+To provide an interactive online gallery for users to share their artwork (and its generation method) with other users and allow for comments and feedback on the posted work.

-The nav is kept very simply and a 'hamburger' version was not needed for mobiles.
+The nav is kept very simple, as such a 'hamburger' version was not needed for mobiles.
+Though one my be needed in future if the nav had more features added to it (see Roadmap)

 --------------------------------------------------------